 - Click on the V-shaped symbol in the upper right corner of the review.

 - Click "Report Post" and follow the prompts.

 In all these cases, you can't get negative reviews removed just because you don't like what they say.
 That's why it's so important to prevent negative reviews from happening in the first place.

 It's better for everyone if your customers leave your business happy the first time around.

 Find out what kind of experience your customers are having by asking them directly at the end of your interaction.
 Follow up with questions like "Is there anything we can do to improve your experience today?"

-Still, some customers will leave dissatisfied, but you can catch them and address their concerns before they post negative reviews, using an automated system like ReputationStacker.
+Still, some customers will leave dissatisfied, but you can catch them and address their, using an automated system like ReputationStacker.